-Although that may seem absurd, it’s not unheard of in a world constantly promoting workplace functions, where it has been asked on popular forum site Quora by an employer whether or not they should sack an unsociable employee who is great at their job.
+Holding relationships higher that qualifications may seem absurd but it is not unheard of in a world constantly promoting workplace functions and team building.
+In fact. on a popular forum site called Quora, an employer has to ask the question of whether or not they should fire an unsociable employee who was great at their job.

-Nevertheless, the two go hand in hand these days, and building relationships is now seen as a skill in itself, which is not hard to see why given the rise of social media.
+Nevertheless, the two go hand in hand these days, and building relationships is now seen as a skill in itself, which is easy to understand given the rise of social media.

 Where do skills vs relationships get you?

 One word.
 Nepotism.
-It’s an ugly word many of us would rather avoid, but the reality is that unfortunately for many of us it’s rife in the real world of working – statistics show that in some industries it’s the way a majority of employees begin their careers in their chosen industries.
+It’s an ugly word many of us would rather avoid, but the reality is that unfortunately for many of us it’s very common in the real world – statistics show that in some industries it’s the way a majority of employees begin their careers in their chosen industries.

-This doesn’t necessarily mean it’s a bad thing, but it does show the extent of which skills are not as highly valued as the ability to have skills – in other words, as the old adage goes: “it’s not what you know, it’s who you know.”
+This doesn’t necessarily mean it’s a bad thing, but it does show the extent to which skills are not as highly valued as the ability to have skills – in other words: “it’s not what you know, it’s who you know.”

 Do business schools teach you how to build relationships or skills?

-But, most good business institutions know that the two must be intertwined in order for success in the workplace to be had, it’s great to be an expert in your field but if you’re unable to communicate why you are an expert in your field, there’s no reason to be one.
+But, most good business institutions know that the two must be intertwined in order for you to succeed in the workplace; it’s great to be an expert in your field but if you’re unable to communicate why you are an expert in your field, there’s no reason to be one.

-Many of us lack confidence, but there are plenty of websites online which offer courses part time and full time aimed at purely developing confidence in the workplace – a good place to start is with an elevator pitch; a quick summarisation of your career and skills which will enhance your chances of being hired in your chosen profession and show the employer what you have to offer them.
+If you lack confidence in this area, there are plenty of websites online that offer courses part-time and full-time aimed at developing confidence in the workplace – a good place to start is with putting together an elevator pitch; a quick summarization of your career and skills.
+This will enhance your chances of being hired in your chosen profession and show the employer what you have to offer them.